-- (a) "Dissemination" means a Commission-initiated or sponsored distribution of information to the public.
-Dissemination does not include: (i) distributions limited to government employees or agency contractors or grantees; (ii) intra- or inter-agency use or sharing of government information; (iii) responses to requests for agency records under the Freedom of Information Act, the Sunshine Act, the Privacy Act, the Federal Advisory Committee Act or other similar law; or (iv) distributions limited to correspondence with individuals or persons, press releases, archival records, public filings, subpoenas or adjudicative processes. - (b) "Information" means any communication or representation of knowledge, such as facts or data, in any medium or form, including textual, numerical, graphic, cartographic, narrative, or audiovisual forms.
+- (a) "Dissemination" means a Commission-initiated or sponsored distribution of information prepared for the public.
+Dissemination does not include distributions limited to: (i) government employees or agency contractors or grantees; (ii) intra- or inter-agency use or sharing of government information not disseminated to the public, including documents intended only for interagency and intra agency communications; (iii) responses to requests for agency records under the Freedom of Information Act, the Sunshine Act, the Privacy Act, the Federal Advisory Committee Act or other similar law; or (iv) correspondence with individuals or persons, press releases, archival records, public filings, subpoenas or adjudicative processes. - (b) "Information" means any communication or representation of knowledge, such as facts or data, in any medium or form, including textual, numerical, graphic, cartographic, narrative, or audiovisual forms.
 "Information" includes data posted on the Commission's website, but does not include the provision of hyperlinks to information that others disseminate.
-"Information" also does not include opinions, where the Commission or the author makes clear that what is being offered is the author's opinion rather than either fact or the Commission's views - (c) "Influential" is a specialized term that means certain scientific, financial or statistical information with respect to one or more critical issues in a "major rule," as such term is defined in the Small Business Regulatory Enforcement Fairness Act of 1996, that the agency can reasonably determine will have or does have a clear and substantial impact on important public policies or important private sector decisions. - (d) "Integrity" refers to the security of the Commission's information, i.e., protection of the information from unauthorized access or revision, to ensure that the information is not compromised through corruption or falsification.

-- (e) "Objectivity" refers both to: (i) presenting information in a proper context to set out that information in a clear, complete and unbiased manner; and (ii) ensuring that the substance of the information is accurate, reliable and unbiased. - (f) "Quality" is an encompassing term comprising utility, objectivity and integrity. - (g) "Reproducibility" means that "influential" information is capable of being substantially reproduced, subject to an acceptable degree of imprecision.
+"Information" also does not include opinions, where the Commission or the author makes clear that what is being offered is the author's opinion rather than either fact or the Commission's views. - (c) "Influential" is a specialized term that means certain scientific, financial or statistical information with a substantial impact on one or more critical issues in a "major rule," as such term is defined in the Small Business Regulatory Enforcement Fairness Act of 1996, that will have or does have a clear and substantial impact on important public policies or important private sector decisions. - (d) "Integrity" refers to the security of the Commission's information, i.e., protection of the information from unauthorized access or revision, to ensure that the information is not compromised through corruption or falsification. - (e) "Objectivity" refers both to: (i) presenting information in a proper context to set out that information in a clear, complete and unbiased manner; and (ii) ensuring that the substance of the information is accurate, reliable and unbiased. - (f) "Quality" is an encompassing term comprising utility, objectivity and integrity. - (g) "Reproducibility" means that "influential" information is capable of being substantially reproduced, subject to an acceptable degree of imprecision.
 With respect to analytic results, "capable of being substantially reproduced" means that independent analysis of the original or supporting data using identical methods would generate similar analytic results, subject to an acceptable degree of imprecision or error. - (h) "Utility" refers to the relative usefulness of the information to its intended users.